POSEIDON-SCRIPTS/Documentation/scripts/pos-alerts/exports/server.md

 ## Integration

 This export integrates seamlessly with other POS scripts and provides a comprehensive alert system for emergency services, security systems, and player interactions.
 The alert system automatically handles responder notifications, webhook logging, and duplicate prevention.
+It supports both player-based alerts (with automatic data retrieval) and system-based alerts (with manual data entry).